 Need more ideas and inspiration?
 Check out these expert tips on overcoming barriers to exercising and getting fit.

 Most busy wives and moms struggle to exercise regularly, but making time for exercise in your busy schedule is well worth the effort.
 It will pay you back many times over in terms of better health, less stress and more peace of mind.

 What are the struggles you face in trying to be active every day?
 What strategies have helped you be more active?
 What are your best exercise tips for moms?
 Please share your ideas in the comments section – I would love to hear from you.

-And if you need more practical tips on how to add exercise to your busy life, get a copy of my ebook The Busy Woman’s 30-Minute Guide to Exercise.
+And if you need a practical plan for adding exercise to your busy life, get a copy of my ebook Fit.
+Strong.
+Healthy.
+The Busy Woman’s 30-Minute Guide to Making Time for Exercise.

 Add a little bit of spice to your marriage!